-In 1993 UNESCO declared May 15th as being International Day of Families.
-“Although families all over the world have transformed greatly over the past decades in terms of their structure and as a result of global trends and demographic changes, the United Nations still recognizes the family as the basic unit of society.”
-In 2018, The UN’s theme for this special day is 'Families and Inclusive Societies'.
-The aim is to examine the role of families in advancing the UN’s Sustainable Development Goal 16; promoting just, peaceful and inclusive societies.” http://www.un.org/en/events/familyday/
+In 1993 UNESCO declared 15 May as being the International Day of Families.
+'Although families all over the world have transformed greatly over the past decades in terms of their structure and as a result of global trends and demographic changes, the United Nations still recognizes the family as the basic unit of society.'
+In 2018, The UN's theme for this special day was 'Families and Inclusive Societies'.
+The aim is to examine the role of families in advancing the UN's Sustainable Development Goal 16: promoting just, peaceful and inclusive societies.

 - To revise family vocabulary and I've got/I haven't got